iScheme4U/sc-gitlab-webhook/README.rst

 Configuration
 -------------

+First, make sure /var/opt/sc directory exists, if not create this directory and make sure current user has the right to create files in this directory.

-You can copy `default.yml <https://github.com/Scott-Lau/sc-gitlab-webhook/blob/master/webhook/tests/sample_config/default.yml>`_ to `~/.sc-gitlab-webhook/production.yml`
+You can copy `default.yml <https://github.com/Scott-Lau/sc-gitlab-webhook/blob/master/webhook/tests/sample_config/default.yml>`_
-to initialize the production configuration.
+to /var/opt/sc/.sc-gitlab-webhook/production.yml to initialize the production configuration.

 The default configuration file looks like this::